yasmeenokh/portfolio-Yasmeen/README.md

 ### Number and name of feature: Feature #2: Feature #2: Refactor the CSS

-Estimate of time needed to complete: an hour
+Estimate of time needed to complete: 2 hours

-Start time: 7
+Start time: 9

-Finish time: 7:30
+Finish time: 12

-Actual time needed to complete: 30 min.
+Actual time needed to complete: 3 hours.

 ### Number and name of feature: Feature #3: Modify the contents

 Estimate of time needed to complete: an hour

-Start time: 7
+Start time: 7:30

-Finish time: 7:30
+Finish time: 8

 Actual time needed to complete: 30 min.